Aegisub/aegisite/source/docs/3.1/Automation/Lua/Dialogs.html.md

   identifying them in the return values of the function.

 **`@button_ids`** (`table`)
 : Optional.
-A table which maps button labels to [[platform button IDs|Dialogs#button_ids]], making it possible to specify which button will be triggered if the user hits Enter or ESC.
+A table which specifies which buttons in the dialog correspond to which [[platform button IDs|Dialogs#dialog-button-ids]], making it possible to specify which button will be triggered if the user hits Enter or ESC.

 **`button`** (`boolean` or `string`)
 :   If no custom buttons were specified, this is a boolean telling whether